-You can make compost by combining food scraps, grass clippings, and other organic materials in specialized bins or tumblers to create one of the best home-made and weed-free mulching materials out there!
+You can make compost by combining food scraps, grass clippings, dried leaves, and other organic materials in specialized bins or tumblers to create one of the best home-made and weed-free mulching materials out there!
 It’s best to use it in a thin layer under another mulch to keep it moist and biologically active to give maximum benefit to your plants.

 After decades of mulching gardens and yards throughout the Midwest, the Pros at Ryan Lawn & Tree have settled on a wood chip variety to use for most of their professional mulching requests.
 RYAN uses a chocolate-dyed double-ground hardwood mulch from a mixed wood chip variety for maximum soil and moisture retention.
 Plus, it looks beautiful in your yard from day one throughout the season!
 Other types and colors of mulch can be special-ordered from RYAN if desired.
 When purchasing mulch, be sure to know where the mulch comes from.
 Cheap mulches may contain seeds from trees and other plants that can sprout and create weed problems.
 Also, mulch that hasn’t been aged can be toxic to plants due to the formation of organic acids during the decomposition process, and, if placed too close to tender stems, will harm or kill plants.
 Purchasing mulch from a reputable dealer who has monitored the decomposition process to achieve a high-quality, aged product will do a lot to ensure that your valuable plants will stay healthy.
 At Ryan Lawn & Tree, we purchase mulch in bulk from a reputable supplier so you know you’re getting the best price and best quality!